kennywall/import-test/_posts/2011-02-11-pull-images-from-flickr-with-zend.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/flickr.jpg
 ---
-{% include JB/setup %}<p>This code sample is something you can find easily on the Internet, but I want to include it in my series about creating a photo book with Flickr.
+{% include JB/setup %}This code sample is something you can find easily on the Internet, but I want to include it in my series about creating a photo book with Flickr.
 Its easy to pull photos from Flickr, all you need is a Flickr API key and the Zend Framework.
  Notice I use the tags argument to filter my search.
 In this particular case I'm pulling photos that are tagged "Instagram App" because I want only photos I've taken with Instagram on my IPhone.